-The Houston EMA demonstrates performance rates at or above national averages for nearly all performance measures.
+The Houston EMA continues to demonstrate high quality clinical care.
 Overall, performance rates were comparable to the previous year.
-There have been several positive trends over the past 2 years: cervical cancer screening, sexually transmitted infection screening, and Hepatitis B vaccination rates have continued to improve.
-However, viral load suppression has slightly decreased, as well as influenza vaccination, and HIV risk counseling.
+There have been several positive trends over the past few years: cervical cancer screening, sexually transmitted infection screening, and ART prescription rates have continued to improve.
+However, there have been slight decreases in influenza vaccination, IPV screening and HIV risk counseling.
 RWGA will continue to monitor these measures closely and initiate quality improvement initiatives as needed.
 In addition, racial and ethnic disparities continue to be seen for most measures, with African-Americans having lower rates than White and Hispanic clients.
 Eliminating racial and ethnic disparities in care are a priority for the EMA, and will continue to be a focus for quality improvement.
-Umair A. Shah, M.D., M.P.H.
-Executive Director 2223 West Loop South Houston, Texas 77027 Tel: (713) 439-6000 Fax: (713) 439-6080